 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

-Resting on the coast of Croatia, between two bigger cities, Zadar and Split lies another beautiful town called Šibenik.
+Resting on the Adriatic coast of Croatia between two bigger cities, Zadar and Split, lies another beautiful town called Šibenik.

 Even though it’s the third-largest city in Dalmatia County, this beautiful city built of stone is an excellent alternative to larger cities in Croatia, like Split.
 It’s off the usual tourist routes through Croatia, so it offers a more local experience.
 When you’re thinking of things to do in Šibenik, you need to see a few of its most notable sites.
-It’s also a great home-base if you want to take day trips to see a number of the incredible waterfalls in Croatia.
+It’s also a great home base if you want to take day trips to see several of the incredible waterfalls in Croatia.

 Walk around the Old Town of Šibenik

-The center of the city is called the Square of the Republic of Croatia.
+The historic center of the city is called the Square of the Republic of Croatia.
 There are no cars allowed to drive through this space.
-This is also where many of the essential municipal buildings are still standing, built in the Baroque period.
+It’s also where many of the essential municipal buildings are still standing, built in the Baroque period.

 Stroll along the Riva